Plugin structure

 ) is the module responsible for extending Drovp, and is loaded inside the Electron's renderer process.

-as external, so that esbuild leaves require calls for them.
+as external, so that esbuild leaves require calls for them untouched.

 // package.json:main file